StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 NL = "\n\n"
 ```

-I think my version of gdb has a few bugs which might be fixed in a later version.
+I think my version of GDB has a few bugs which might be fixed in a later version.

 To put all this together with our “Hello World” text we shall use Python [f-strings](https://saralgyaan.com/posts/f-string-in-python-usage-guide).
 Our render method now becomes: